***A note about our film…

 Having said that, this film has been a big part of our families healing too, especially Faith’s, and I’m grateful for that.
 I am proud we made it, because it has helped many people understand what families like ours face.
 Faith still asks that people who care for her see the film, she is proud of it, she feels it helped her release some shame and that has helped people – that is so important to me.

 I ask that families NOT watch My Name Is Faith through the lens of “treatment”.
-The film is not about treatment at all and there is no magic formula to eliminating trauma’s impact on our kids.
-There is higher function, there is skill mastery and there is relationship building and connection making.
+The film is not about treatment at all and there is no magic formula to eliminating trauma’s impact.
+There is higher function, there are skills for regulation and building resilience and there is relationship building and connection making and repair when we mess up.

 There were some great things to come out of our experience at therapeutic camp and some not so great things to out of the experience.
 Just like every treatment experience so far, we went into it to learn and discover new tools, we took from it what worked for our kids and left behind what didn’t.
 We believe that’s the best a parent can do.